-- Code 0 when there is no evidence of B symptoms present, per physician or physical exam - Code 1 when the physician states the patient has B symptoms - Code 9 when - o Not documented in the medical record
+- Code 0 when there is no evidence of B symptoms present, per physician or physical exam

+- Code 1 when the physician states the patient has B symptoms

+- Code 9 when

+- Not documented in the medical record

-- B symptoms not evaluated (assessed) - Unknown if B symptoms evaluated (assessed)
+- B symptoms not evaluated (assessed)

+- Unknown if B symptoms evaluated (assessed)

 - Source documents: patient history, progress notes, consultant notes, other statements in medical record - Other names: B symptoms; Fever: Palestine fever, hyperpyrexia, febrile response; sleep hyperhidrosis, nocturnal hyperhydrosis - Note: This was previously required for staging under the Ann Arbor Staging Classification for Lymphomas.
-The new Lugano Staging System does not require this for staging. - Change from Collaborative Stage v2 (CSv2): In CSv2, if there was no mention of B symptoms, the registrar could assume that they were not present and code appropriately.
+The new Lugano Staging System does not require this for staging. - Per AJCC 8th edition: "The designation A or B is not included in the revised staging of NHL, although clinicians are encouraged to record the presence of these symptoms in the medical record." (pg.
+942) - If your physicians no longer record the B symptoms because of this change, code 9 - Change from Collaborative Stage v2 (CSv2): In CSv2, if there was no mention of B symptoms, the registrar could assume that they were not present and code appropriately.
 For the SSDI, this assumption cannot be made.
 There must be a statement that B symptoms are not present to assign code 0.